marshallswain/feathers-pinia/docs/guide/use-find.md

   - Set `params.temps` to `true` to include temporary (local-only) items in the results.
 Temporary records are instances in the store without a server-assigned id.
 They have not been saved to the database, yet.
   - Set `params.copies` to `true` to include cloned items in the results.
 The queried items get replaced with the corresponding copies from `copiesById`
 - `fetchParams` This is a separate set of params that, when provided, will become the params sent to the API server.
 The `params` will then only be used to query data from the local data store.
-  - Explicitly returning `null` will prevent an API request from being made.
+  - Explicitly returning `null` will prevent an API request from being made (but only for Vue 3.
+For Vue 2, use `queryWhen`).
 - `queryWhen` must be a `computed` property which returns a `boolean`.
 It provides a logical separation for preventing API requests _outside_ of the `params`.
 - `qid` allows you to specify a query identifier (used in the pagination data in the store).
 This can also be set dynamically by returning a `qid` in the params.
 - `immediate`, which is `true` by default, determines if the internal `watch` should fire immediately.
 Set `immediate: false` and the query will not fire immediately.
 It will only fire on subsequent changes to the params.